§ 01 Adjustment psychiatry

 Explore trauma care

-Explore depression care
+Explore grief care

 Is every life transition a psychiatric diagnosis?